rizac/stream2segment/README.md

      (where you cloned the repository) with your Python virtualenv activated
   - In case of errors, check the [Installation notes below](#installation-Notes)

-Install required packages with tested versions listed in `requirements.txt` (if you are working on an existing environment, with stuff already installed in it, **please read the [first installation note](#installation-notes) below** before proceeding):
+Install the required packages with the tested versions listed in `requirements.txt` (if you are working on an existing environment with stuff already installed in it, **please read the [first installation note](#installation-notes) below** before proceeding):
 ```console